Vltavan 2.5 test

 It’s a reasonable deduction that the engine was expressly intended for operation on a very high-nitro fuel, which was of course allowed in FAI-sanctioned international competitions when these engines were current.
 The Czechs are known to have used up to 45% nitro in their competition fuels.
 I couldn't go that far, but I did used a fuel containing 30% nitromethane along with a healthy dose of castor oil.
 I also fitted a cold plug for this series of tests to guard against pre-ignition.

 Using this combination, I found that hand-starting was perfectly straightforward using conventional methods.
-The engine appears to be well used, which doubtless explains the detectable wear in the con-rod bearings as well as the fact that the two piston rings did not seal perfectly.
+The engine appears to be well used, which doubtless explains the detectable wear in the con-rod bearings as well as the fact that the two piston rings did not seal perfectly despite giving the appearance of being well bedded in.
 However, there was more than ample compression for easy hand-starting if a healthy port prime was first administered.
 A few flicks invariably sufficed to produce a start.

 Once going, the engine ran extremely steadily with unusually low levels of vibration.
 It also needled very well indeed, with perfectly adequate suction.
 When leaned out, it maintained an absolutely steady exhaust note with no trace of sagging or nipping up.
 Indeed, it came through the test session with no signs of any mechanical issues developing, seemingly ready to run as long and as hard as desired.
 The excellent needle response made the establishment of the optimum settings very straightforward, and the engine would hold these settings without complaint for as long as required.